“Man bites robot dog."

 After all, LLM technology, entirely based on predictive pattern recognition, could likely deliver a reasonably serviceable level of bitter all by its own damn self.

-If the companies pushing AI are going to be responsible for changing everything, shouldn’t they change it responsibly?
+But here’s the question that hallucinating robotic canines does bring to the fore: if the companies pushing AI are going to be responsible for changing everything, shouldn’t they change it responsibly?

 To put this in the narrow frame of my chosen profession: if you're going to fuck with advertising, shouldn't you fucking make it better?